krowqa2k/CineVault/README.md

+# DO NOT clone this repository.
+This is the original repository for CineVault but it's missing one crucial file and the code won't compile.
+Please use the repository from my pinned repos.

 🍿 CineVault

 It's my first Big SwiftUI independent project which taught me the basics of SwiftUI.
 I focused on proccesing the API calls and format the data properly into movies/series/actors.